dimichgh/oja-context-resolver/README.md

     baseDir, // process.cwd() by default
 });
 ```
-Or simpler way when no filter is needed
+Or a simpler way when no filter is needed

 ```js
 const createProvider = require('oja-context-provider')();